Automotive Technology Faculty

 Minimum Requirements

-In exceptional circumstances, a BA/BS degree and evidence of substantial professional experience may substitute for a degree.
+In certain circumstances, a master's degree in a relevant field with substantial related experience may substitute for a doctorate.

 Professional Competencies